Octavia-Labs/octavia-token/README.md

 ## Solidity Contract

-The Solidity contract for the Octavia token is available in the [octavia-flattened.sol](octavia-flattened.sol) file.
+The Solidity contract for the Octavia token is available in the [Octavia.sol](Octavia.sol) file.
 This contract implements the functionality of the Octavia token, including token issuance, transfers, and other related operations.

 ## License